 Our Analysis and Test Results

 Paradoxically, the ultralight construction of the Plum R170 somewhat compromises touring performance.
 Of course, one could consider weight as an attribute of touring performance.
 However, we choose to separate that into its own scoring metric.
 When we do that, we look here at only the mechanical touring performance.
-We consider range of motion, how the weight is distributed, and the ergonomic features like heel lifters.
+We consider range of motion and the ergonomic features like heel lifters.

-The R170 has an excellent range of motion, with none of the binding weight lifting in touring mode.
+The R170 has an excellent range of motion.
 What it lacks is a choice of heel lift.
 You can tour in exactly one moderately lifted position.
-You cannot tour "flat on ski", nor is there a "stiletto" heel lift mode.
+You cannot easily tour "flat on ski", nor is there a "stiletto" heel lift mode.
 For beginning backcountry skiers, these gaps will be sorely noticed.
 On the flip side, the usage patterns of the world's best ski mountaineers show that one moderate heel lift is all that is needed.
 Everything that has been skied has been skied on race-style ski gear.
 The best in the world are doing so on race-style bindings.

 Just like with touring performance, and even more so, you do not choose this binding for downhill performance.
 First, and most importantly, release tension is fixed, and directions of release are limited.
 No third party certifying body has inspected and approved the release function of the Plum R170.
 If you desire lower release values, you will be locked into the Plum harder than you want.
 If you desire higher release values, you risk coming out unexpectedly, or you must choose (against manufacturers and OGL recommendations) to lock the toes of the bindings, essentially bolted to your skis.